jniemann66/code-task/flight-search/README.md

 Of course, any web server can be used.

-For example, to server the page on port 9000 using the node server '[http-server](https://www.npmjs.com/package/http-server)':
+For example, to serve the page on port 9000 using the node server '[http-server](https://www.npmjs.com/package/http-server)':

 **npm install http-server -g**